 - Your brand name

-In this case, respondents have been prompted with a set of brands, some which they would have recalled unaided, and some that they wouldn’t have recalled unless prompted.
+In this case, respondents have been prompted with a set of brands, some that they would have recalled unaided, and some that they wouldn’t have recalled unless prompted.

-While it is best to be on the side of brand recall, what you certainly don’t want is to be absent from brand recognition.
-Brands that are neither recalled nor recognized fall in a category known as graveyard brands.
+While it is best to be on the side of brand recall, what you certainly don’t want is to be absent from brand recognition (failure to rank even when presented in a list to respondents).
+Brands that are neither recalled nor recognized fall into a category known as graveyard brands.

 Always look for patterns among respondent answers.
 For instance, look for how respondents rank the brands they recall.
 This lends valuable information on which brands are making the biggest impact.
 You may ask probing questions to unearth further information like, “what is it about brand X that made an impression on you?”.
 Learn what makes your competition better or worse.